jotaki/zifty/README.txt

             - loads the address space pointed by mp with pointers to the actual arguments.
             - increases mp
             - ar is set to argument count.

+    Q       - break from loop.
+The number of Q's determines how far out of the nest you want to break.
+            - For example, Q means break 1 nesting, QQ means break 2 nestings, QQQ means break 3 nestings, and so on.

 ####################
 # Core Function list